 - 12 ounces beer

-- 1. In a dry large skillet over high heat, lightly toast both sides of the chiles for a few minutes.
-After roasting, remove the chiles from the pan and slice them open, then remove and discard the stem and seeds.
+- Toss the chiles in a large skillet over high heat and lightly toast on both sides for a few minutes.
+After toasting, remove the chiles from the skillet.
+When they’re cool enough to handle, slice them open and remove and discard the stem and seeds.
 Place the chiles in a bowl and add enough boiling water to cover.
 Let soften for 5 minutes.
-Purée the chiles in a blender or food processor, adding just enough of the soaking liquid to form a thick paste.
+Using a slotted spoon or tongs, transfer the chiles to a blender or food processor and purée, adding just enough of the soaking liquid to form a thick paste.

-- 2. Heat the skillet again over medium-high heat, and then add the olive oil.
+- Heat the skillet again over medium-high heat and then add the oil.
 Sauté the onion and garlic until translucent, about 3 minutes.
-Increase the heat and add the beef and 2 teaspoons of the salt.
+Increase the heat and add the beef and 2 teaspoons salt.
 Brown the beef, stirring occasionally to scrape up the browned bits on the bottom of the pan, about 15 minutes.
-If the meat seems excessively fatty (your judgment call), spoon off some of the fat, but leave some for flavor.
+If the meat seems excessively fatty (your judgment call), spoon off some of the fat but leave some for flavor.